vEnhance/web.evanchen.cc/input/mockaime.md

   on [twitch.tv/vEnhance](https://twitch.tv/vEnhance)
   starting at 8pm Eastern time on Friday, January 19, 2024.
   The video recording will be on YouTube later.

-Anyone will be able to download the exam and attempt the problems, and submit their answers for scoring.
-We may recognize high scores for bragging rights but don't otherwise offer prizes.

 -->

-- The 2024 exam has concluded.
-See the archive below for relevant links.
-- The 2025 exam will probably take place from December 2024 to January 2025.

 ## {{ hl("past", "Past exams") }}